 Bell is targeting a 60-mile range for 4-5 passengers and luggage, including reserves and multiple takeoffs and landings.
 Innovation lead Scott Drennan expects that by the time the Nexus 4EX is operation in the “mid-to-late 2020s,” energy storage density will have improved roughly 10-15 percent, allowing the design to hit these targets.

-Hmm, or something like that ...But they look so cool.
-Maybe X-19 instead of X-22?The drag of ducted props / fans is enormous.
+Hmm, or something like that ...The drag of ducted props / fans is enormous.
 They're one of the technologies that we all hear about that promise so much ....until you speak to anyone that's ever been involved in their use

 View attachment 624543